 Special Park Use Permits are required for activities that provide a benefit to an individual, group or organization, rather than the public at large.
-In addition special events usually require some degree of management from the National Park Service staff in order to protect park resources and the public interest.
-Some examples of special events that may require a permit are sporting events, festivals, concerts, weddings, and other large gatherings such as cultural demonstrations, group picnics, or family reunions.
+Special events also require some degree of management from the National Park Service staff in order to protect park resources and the public interest.
+Examples of special events that likely require a permit include the scattering of ashes, sporting events, festivals, concerts, weddings, and other large gatherings such as cultural demonstrations, group picnics, or family reunions.
 Regulations covering special events can be found at 36 CFR 2.50.
 Still photography that uses props, sets or models and commercial filming also require a permit.
 Other filming may require a permit; please contact the park for additional information.
 Regulations covering commercial filming and still photography can be found at 36 CFR 5.5 and 43 CFR 5.

 Chickasaw National Recreation Area